Overview¶

 region. - If the read is on the positive strand, it extends to the right of the primer; if on the negative strand, it extends to the left.

-This mapping allows the precise identification the library elements captured in each sequencing read using the seqspec index
+This mapping enables precise identification of library elements captured in each sequencing read using the seqspec index

 command.